kathleen-fen/magic-photo-ai/README.md

 /access-key POST

 Payload:
 {
 email: string,
 password: string
 }

 /magic-image POST

 Payload:
 {
 prompt: string, (is taken from replicate)
-base64_img: string (you can use https://www.base64-image.de/ to transform binary image to base64 string) }
+base64_img: string (you can use https://www.base64-image.de/ to transform binary image to base64 string)
+}

+Postgres database is needed